ariankordi/FFL.js/README.md

 ### Wishlist
 * Need more demos: body model, CharInfo editing, glTF export?, mass icons

-* Allow rendering with built-in Three.js materials (e.g. MeshStandardMaterial).
-  - By using a custom shader to convert all textures that need colors replaced, potentially a built-in no lighting shader that can also draw mask/faceline?
 * Add an option to switch color space (`FFLSetLinearGammaMode`), needs to be kept track of per-CharModel.
 * Improve resource loading by either not loading all resource in WASM heap or in memory in general.
 (IndexedDB streaming?)
 * Investigate how to make unit tests for the library, further reading: [Three.js Discourse](https://discourse.threejs.org/t/how-to-unit-test-three-js/57736/2 )
 * **Refactor**: Split code into files, use ESM imports/exports, consider refactoring to TypeScript(?????)
   - Can someone harshly criticize my code?
 Style, naming conventions, ease of use and import, low quality sections...?
-* Port shaders to TSL and use NodeMaterial for WebGPURenderer support????? _(dependency: get built-in materials working)_
+* Port `TextureShaderMaterial` to TSL and use NodeMaterial for WebGPURenderer support?????

 # Acknowledgements
 * [aboood40091/AboodXD](https://github.com/aboood40091) for the [FFL decompilation and port to RIO](https://github.com/aboood40091/ffl/tree/nsmbu-win-port).